sheldonkwoodward/pymkv/README.md

     $ pip install pymkv

-You can also clone the repo and run the following command in the project root to edit the source code:
+You can also clone the repo and run the following command in the project root to install the source code as editable:

     $ pip install -e .